Overview

 Additional Notes

-is always a percentage value (percentage of total CPU resource allocated), whilememory_used
+2. cpu_used is always a percentage value (percentage of total CPU resource allocated), while memory_used and memory_total are always in kilobytes.

-is the average of all CPU utilization across all nodes in the job, while the memory values are the sum total, in kilobytes. - The percentage of memory utilized from the summary can be calculated by dividing
+3. In the summary section, cpu_used is the average of all CPU utilization across all nodes in the job, while the memory values are the sum total, in kilobytes.

-. - All values are "point in time" rather than rolling average or any type of cumulative calculation, and are collected periodically (typically every 30 seconds)
+5. All values are "point in time" rather than rolling average or any type of cumulative calculation, and are collected periodically (typically every 30 seconds)

-- This endpoint may return a 404 for approximately the first minute that a job is running, until metrics become available
+6. This endpoint may return a 404 for approximately the first minute that a job is running, until metrics become available

 /jarvice/output